-Thoughtful, active, and responsible engagement in class discussion, whether face-to-face or online; preparation for class; and in-class informal writing and mapping.
+Thoughtful, active, and responsible engagement in discussions, both in class and online, and preparation for face-to-face class meetings and online activities.

 COURSE GRADING

 Evaluation of work in this course is based not only on the products of your composing but also on the processes in which you engage.
 Your work will receive detailed responses in the form of descriptive comments on drafts, suggestions to guide revision work, individual conferences focused on particular aspects of composing, opportunities to collaboratively generate ideas and receive feedback in class, and extensive evaluative responses on final submissions.
 Active participation in class discussion, journals, conferences, workshops, and preparedness for class all factor into the final course grade and will be an integral part of the work for each of the four major assignments.
-Your grade for the course will be based on 500 possible points.
+Your grade for the course will be based on 700 possible points.
 See the breakdown below: